 To reduce the risk of transmission of blood borne pathogens and to reduce exposure to infectious diseases and environmental hazards, the Centers for Disease Control and Prevention (CDC) recommends the use of "Standard Precautions" when working with all patients and follow "Transmission-based Precautions" when treating all blood and other potentially infectious material including droplets, fluids, and secretions.
 Students are required to follow the clinical site policy and procedure regarding appropriate personal protective equipment.
-These precautions include: https://www.cdc.gov/infectioncontrol/basics/transmission-based-precautions.html https://www.cdc.gov/handwashing/when-how-handwashing.html
+These precautions include: CDC Infection Control

 - a.
-Handwashing Wash hands prior to and immediately after examining/ treating every patient - Hands must be washed as soon as possible after touching blood, body fluids, excretions, and contaminated objects even if gloves have been worn. - Hands must be washed between patients and after removing gloves and other protective equipment. https://www.cdc.gov/handhygiene/providers/index.html

-- b.
-Gloves - Must be worn when performing invasive procedures. - Must be worn when touching blood, body fluids, mucous membranes, non-intact skin, and contaminated objects. - Must be worn when performing venipuncture or vascular access processing specimens. - Must be changed between tasks if contaminated when caring for the same patient.

-- Must be removed promptly after use and new gloves must be donned before caring for another patient. - c.
+Handwashing Wash hands prior to and immediately after examining and/or treating every patient - Hands must be washed as soon as possible after touching blood, body fluids, excretions, and contaminated objects even if gloves have been worn. - Hands must be washed between patients and after removing gloves and other protective equipment.
+CDC Hand Hygiene CDC Hand Washing - b.
+Gloves - Must be worn when performing invasive procedures. - Must be worn when touching blood, body fluids, mucous membranes, non-intact skin, and contaminated objects. - Must be worn when performing venipuncture or vascular access processing specimens. - Must be changed between tasks if contaminated when caring for the same patient. - Must be removed promptly after use and new gloves must be donned before caring for another patient.

+- c.
 Mask, Eye Protection, Face Shield must be worn during patient care activities that may generate splashes of blood, body fluids, secretions, excretions, or bone chips. - d.
 Gowns must be worn during patient care activities that may generate splashes of blood, body fluids, secretions, or excretions to protect skin and clothing.
 Soiled gowns must be removed as soon as possible followed by prompt handwashing. - e.
 Dispose of all biohazard material, (e.g. blood, body fluids, and microbiological culture) as infectious material. - f.
 Never pipette by mouth. - g.
 Disinfect work surfaces after a spill and when work is complete.
 Appropriate disinfectants include 35% isopropyl alcohol and 10% chlorine bleach. - h.
 Eliminate the use of needles/sharps whenever possible.
 Use medical devices with safety features. - i.
 Use sharps in a safe, controlled environment whenever possible, with a Sharps container nearby.
 Use safe techniques when using, handling, cleaning or disposing of sharp instruments and devices.
 Never recap used needles, do not remove used needles from disposable syringes by hand and do not bend, break or otherwise manipulate used needles by hand.
 Place all used sharps in appropriate puncture-resistant containers. - j.
 Use mouthpieces, resuscitation bags or other ventilation devices when mouth-to-mouth resuscitation is required.

-The National Clinician Consultation Center Provides expert consultation including a hotline to obtain information from anywhere: 1-888-448-4911 (see website for hours of operation). https://nccc.ucsf.edu/ https://healthprofessions.stonybrookmedicine.edu/sites/default/files/SHP%20Student%20Handbook%202024%2 0Final.pdf
+The National Clinician Consultation Center Provides expert consultation including a hotline to obtain information from anywhere: 1-888-448-4911 (see website for hours of operation).
+National Clinician Consultation Center https://healthprofessions.stonybrookmedicine.edu/sites/default/files/SHP%20Student%20Handbook%202025\05\1625.pdf